tinaamath1/MSDV-MS1-F22/Lab02/2B/README.md

 ![](images/UN%20Goal%2014%20Small%20Scale%20Fisheries.jpg)

 I don't really have an idea of how to visualize dots this way.
 The only way that I currently know is to make circle svg elements that I've done in [Data Structures](https://observablehq.com/@tinaamath1/time-based-stick-figure).
-I think that once I clean up the data I can assign
+Once I have cleaned up data, I would assign a radius for the corresponding impact score.